UndeadKyuubi/CMPM120FinalGame/README.md

 Code for two unfinished levels are still in the project and are able to be checked out with changing the scene start commands in the scenes.

+NOTE: Limited commits are due to most code being done in live share sessions, everyone contributed to the code